macmanes-lab/protocols/TagSeq.md

 &nbsp;
 &nbsp;

+**(Protocol Differences)**
+****AL & LK note that we have been drying for 10 minutes (according to Shishkin) but Drummond recommends 2 minutes.
+****AL & LK note that we have been using 70% ETOH (according to Shiskin) but Drummond recommends 80%.
+****AL and LK note that we have been eluting with 12 uL water during Day 1 Step 4 (according to Shishkin) but Drummond elutes with 24 uL.
+Drummond is effectively diluting their sample in half (because they proceed with 5 uL, which is the same as Shishkin).

 **(Notes)**
 --
 - This is not a protocol where you can cut corners.
 To save time and anguish, plan thoroughly, work cleanly, QC your samples and intermediate steps.
 - Label everything and lay out tubes neurotically to avoid pipette error.
 - Observe RNase-free sample prep, for steps 1-8, also neurotically.
 Clean your workspace and pipettes with 50% Ethanol and RNAse-Zap, use reserved RNase-free pipettes and RNAse-free (non-autoclaved) tips, ensure all tubes and reagents (including water) are RNase-free.